stikadia/drupalmodules/README.md

 ### Description:
 This module is used create common content types, taxonomies and views which are mostly used while developing any new website.

+## Module 7: Taxonomies export/import using CSV file format

+### Description:
+This module is used export taxonomies data in CSV format and import data from CSV to particular vocabulary.

+## Module 8: Block type data export/import using CSV file format

+### Description:
+This module is used export block type data in CSV format and import data from CSV to particular block type.

 ## Author

 These modules are authored and managed by Sharad Tikadia.